turingcstc/nebula/docs/Help.md

     | validity | 有效天数 |

     > keytool -genkeypair -alias <your-application> -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650

+## Using Docker to simplify development (optional)

+You can use Docker to improve your JHipster development experience.
+A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

+For example, to start a mysql database in a docker container, run:

+    docker-compose -f src/main/docker/mysql.yml up -d

+To stop it and remove the container, run:

+    docker-compose -f src/main/docker/mysql.yml down

+You can also fully dockerize your application and all the services that it depends on.
+To achieve this, first build a docker image of your app by running:

+    gradlew bootJar -Pprod jibDockerBuild

+Then run:

+    docker-compose -f src/main/docker/app.yml up -d